- 450 Mulberry St. Memphis, TN 38103

 - National Civil Rights Museum

-On April 4, 1968, the Rev. Martin Luther King, Jr., was assassinated here at the Lorraine Motel, just a day after speaking at the Mason Temple Church of God in Christ.
-Built in 1925, the Lorraine Hotel was a typical Southern hotel accessible only to whites in its early history (it was renamed the Lorraine Motel after the second floor was added).
-However, by the end of World War II, the Lorraine had become a black establishment which had among its early guests Cab Colloway, Count Basie, and other prominent jazz musicians, in addition to later celebrities such as Roy Campanella, Nat King Cole, and Aretha Franklin.
+On April 4, 1968, the Rev. Dr. Martin Luther King, Jr., was assassinated here at the Lorraine Motel, just a day after delivering his prophetic "I've Been to the Mountaintop" speech at the Mason Temple Church of God in Christ.
+Built in 1925, the Lorraine Hotel was a typical Southern hotel accessible only to whites in its early history; it was renamed the Lorraine Motel after the second floor was added.
+However, by the end of World War II, the Lorraine had become one of the few black establishments, and one of the only hotels providing accomodations to African Americans.
+Early guests to the Lorraine included Cab Colloway, Count Basie, and other prominent jazz musicians, in addition to later celebrities such as Roy Campanella, Nat King Cole, and Aretha Franklin.
 Partly because of its historical importance to the black community of Memphis, Martin Luther King chose to stay at the Lorraine during the 1968 Memphis sanitation workers strike.